Contact Us

 What is personal data?

 Article 4 of the GDPR defines personal data as ‘any information relating to an identified or identifiable natural person’.
-For most organisations, this means implementing appropriate measures to protect information relating to employees, customers and partners.
-The GDPR expands the definition of personal data to include all information that could be used to indirectly identify individuals.
+For most organisations, this will mean implementing appropriate measures to protect information relating to employees, customers and partners.
+The GDPR broadens the definition of personal data to include all types of information that could be used to indirectly identify individuals.
 Other examples of personal data include:

 • ID numbers